 The first is kosher salt.
 You’ve seen the boxes at the grocery store.
-This type of salt was traditionally used in the process of koshering or removing blood from meat and that means it is pure, unadulterated salt.
+This type of salt was traditionally used in the process of koshering meat to make it pure.

 It is fantastic for salting water, seasoning meats and soups.
 It is the workhorse salt of the kitchen, a true kitchen basic.